revs50/blog-website/README.md

 # blog-website
-blog webiste made with nodejs and mongodb
+blog website made with nodejs and mongodb